ideabusiness/Jobo/README.md

 # Jobbo

-Meet Jobo A bot built on botpress
+Meet Jobo A bot built on botpress - goal is to create a recruiting and job platform, without the bias that comes with the recruiting process.

 [Admin back end](https://jobo.herokuapp.com)